 Baptism is an important commitment.
 We would like to meet and welcome you and your family at one of our services before the baptism.
 We require families and sponsors (godparents) to prepare for Baptism by meeting for a conversation with the priest and/or another member of the parish.

-For adults wishing to be baptised, this involves a course of study as preparation.
-The baptism will be followed with confirmation by the Bishop.
+For adults wishing to be baptised, this involves a series of discussion sessions usually held in conjunction with Confirmation preparation .
+The baptism and confirmation by the Bishop may happen in the same service.

 What do I do Next?